wisphill/yuu_academy/_aws_route53/Route53.md

+---
+layout: post
+description: Route53 is a highly available, scalable, fully managed and Authoritative DNS, customer can update DNS records, also it is the Domain Registrar.
+---

 #aws #route53

 Route53 is a highly available, scalable, fully managed and Authoritative DNS, customer can update DNS records, also it is the Domain Registrar.